Recommenders Instructions Sets:

 If you’re applying to three or more schools, you really need this.
 It will seriously simplify things for your recommenders.
 You want the process of submitting strong letters of reference to be as friction-free as possible.
 EssaySnark’s Recommender Instruction Sets smooths this project as much as it can be – without crossing any ethical lines.

 You already know our stance on writing your own letters of recommendation (don’t do it).
 The Recommender Instruction Sets are for you to give to your recommenders – we do NOT condone applicants writing recommendations themselves.
 That would be a very bad call on your behalf; the schools will reject you if they discover you have done that.
-EssaySnark reserves the right to cancel any client engagements with no refund if we discover unethical behavior such as this (this policy is covered in the Terms & Conditions you agree to when using this service).
+EssaySnark reserves the right to cancel any client engagements with no refund if we discover unethical behavior such as this (this policy is covered in the Terms of Services you agree to when using this service).

 The Recommender Instruction Sets include expert advice to your recommenders – written by EssaySnark – explaining how to handle the exact questions in a way that will give the schools useful input into your background and experiences (don’t worry, it’s not snarky).
 The Recommender Instruction Sets are a tool to help you get better recommendations, by helping the recommenders know what to focus on and how to present info on your performance.